-The previous subsection defines the types of Information Objects that are needed by an OAIS to enable the Long Term Preservation of information and effective access to the preserved information by the Designated Community. -This subsection uses those Information Object descriptions to model the conceptual information structures required to accomplish these functions. -The models presented in this subsection are not intended to imply an implementation, but rather to highlight the relationships among the types of information needed in the archival process.
+The previous subsection defines the types of Information Objects that are needed by an OAIS to enable the Long Term Preservation of information and effective access to the preserved information by the Designated Community.
+This subsection uses those Information Object descriptions to model the conceptual information structures required to accomplish these functions.
+The models presented in this subsection are not intended to imply an implementation, but rather to highlight the relationships among the types of information needed in the archival process.

-4.2.2.1 Information Package
+4.3.3.2 Information Package

-The conceptual structure for supporting Long Term Preservation of information is the Information Package. -An Information Package is a container that contains two types of Information Objects, the Content Information and the Preservation Description Information (PDI); the Information Package can-be-is associated with two other types of Information Objects, Packaging Information and Package Descriptions. -There-are several types-of Information Packages that are used within the archival process.-These Information Packages may be used to structure and store the OAIS holdings; to transport the required information from the Producer to the OAIS, or to transport requested information between the OAIS and Consumers.-There are differing information requirements for each of these functions.-The UML diagram in figure 4-134-13 illustrates the conceptual view of an Information Package.
-This UML diagram shows that an Information Package contains zero or one Content Information objects, zero or more PDI objects, and is associated with exactly one piece of Packaging Information, which identifies and delimits the Information Package. -The Information Package is also associated with onezero or more Package Descriptions that describe the Content ObjectInformation to enable efficient access.
+The conceptual structure for supporting Long Term Preservation of information is the Information Package.
+An Information Package is a container for Information Objects; the Information Package is associated with two other types of Information Objects, Packaging Information and Package Descriptions.
+There are differing information requirements for each of these functions.
+The UML diagram in figure 4-15 illustrates the conceptual view of an Information Package.
+This UML diagram shows that an Information Package contains zero or more Information Objects and is associated with exactly one piece of Packaging Information, which identifies and delimits the Information Package.
+The Information Package is also associated with zero or more Package Descriptions that describe the Information Object(s) to enable efficient access.